Nikon D5200 vs Canon 5D Mark IV

 It is notable that the 5D Mark IV offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the D5200 does not offer wifi capability.

 The 5D Mark IV is a recent model that features in the current product line-up of Canon.
 In contrast, the D5200 has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the D5200 was succeeded by the Nikon D5300.
+Further information on the two cameras, as well as related accessories, can be found on the official Nikon and Canon websites.

 Review summary: Nikon D5200 vs Canon 5D Mark IV